Catholic Clergy Sexual Abuse in New York Diocese

 In particular, when the Boston Globe filed (and won) a motion in court to make church documents used in civil lawsuits filed against the church public, the truly astonishing extent of clergy abuse became more widely known.

-Starting in Boston, the issue was soon investigated across the United States and the considerable courage of many victims in coming forward has aided the cause.
+Starting in Boston, the issue was soon investigated across the United States and the considerable courage of many clergy abuse victims in coming forward has aided the cause.

-If you have suffered sexual abuse at the hands of the Catholic clergy, changes to the law in many states have empowered victims and made the process of filing a claim easier.
+If you have suffered sexual abuse at the hands of the Catholic clergy, changes to the law in many states have empowered victims and made the process of filing a sexual abuse claim easier.